apache/opendal/core/src/docs/rfcs/3197_config.md

 }
 ```

-Especially, we will add a `Custom` variant to the enum.
+Notably, a `Custom` variant will be added to the enum.
 This variant aligns with `Scheme::Custom(name)` and allows users to configure custom services.

 At `Operator` level, we will add `from_config` and `via_config` methods.